Bears-R-Us/arkouda/pydoc/examples.rst

 GroupBy
 ====================

-`GroupBy` functionality in Arkouda allows for a `pdarray` to be grouped by value.
-In other words, if two indexes share the same value then they are placed in the same group.
+In Pandas, groupby-aggregate is a very useful pattern that can be computationally intensive.
+Arkouda supports grouping by key and most aggregations in Pandas. `GroupBy` functionality in Arkouda is supported on `pdarray` and `DataFrame` objects.

 `pdarrays`
 -----------